mr-c/elements/an/AnthaAcademy/Lesson1_RunningWorkflows/Lesson1_Sample_Workflows/C_differentcomponents/readme_flags.md

 antharun --inputPlateType

 2. e.g. antharun --inputPlateType greiner384
-This allows the type of input plate to be specified from the list of available plate types in github.com/antha-lang/antha/microArch/factory/make_plate_library.go
+This allows the type of input plate to be specified from the list of available Antha plate types.
+The available plates can be found by running the ```antharun lhplates``` command

 _____________